akankshaxa/akankshaxa/README.md

-## hiieie welcome to my profilee !!
+ ## hi, welcome to my profile.

-✧ i'm akanksha dholwani, a btech cse fresher @srm uni ⟡
+✧ i’m akanksha dholwani

-~just getting started
+btech cse fresher @ srm university ✧

-(BE NICE)
+just getting started. be nice.

 <!--
 **akankshaxa/akankshaxa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.